Add MySQL Database CDC source to an eventstream

 • Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.

-• Access to an instance of Azure Database for MySQL - Flexible Server.
+• Access to an instance of MySQL Database, such as: a database in Azure Database for MySQL - Flexible Server.

 • Your MySQL database must be publicly accessible and not be behind a firewall or secured in a virtual network.